antonyc/django-1.6-template/README.md

 ## Setup

+Be sure to go through this entire section before making your initial commit.

 * If you're on OS X >= 10.7, consider installing [Postgres.app](http://postgresapp.com/).
 Then follow [the instructions](http://postgresapp.com/documentation) to (most importantly) add